Where to Go Fly Fishing in Washington in the Month of May

 • Some other good ideas on the westside of WA would be Chain Lake (near Monroe, WA), Martha Lake (near Warm Beach, WA), Rattlesnake Lake (near North Bend, WA), Vogler Lake (near Concrete, WA), and lots more.

-Lenice Lake Washington - Fly Fishing
+Lake Nunally, Washington - Pacific Fly Fishers Photo

 Lenice and Nunnally require a walk to get into them so be prepared for that.
 Also, motors are not allowed on most of them and catch and release is either required or recommended.
 Check the regulations before you go if you are not familiar with them.